MicrosoftDocs/cross-device/project-rome-docs/iOS/api-reference/relay/commanding/MCDAppServiceConnection.md

 Opens the app service connection on the specified remote device or application.
 If the connection fails to open, an exception is thrown.

+>**Note:** This method will thrown an exception if any of the following are true:
+> * The connection is already open or is in the process of opening.
+> * The app service description has not been set or has been cleared.
+> * The platform has not been initialized.
+> * The app has subscribed a method to the connection's "request received" event but has not provided a **MCDNotificationProvider** when initializing the platform.
+All hosting scenarios require a **MCDNotificationProvider**.

 #### Parameters
 * `connectionRequest` The connection request indicating which remote app service to target.